Your Guide to the Dog Food Pyramid

 "When you see a reference to either an AAFCO nutrient profile or a feeding trial using AAFCO procedures on a pet food label, you’re better assured that the ‘complete and balanced’ claim is valid.
 Endorsements and seals of approval from other organizations are not assurances of nutritional adequacy and may be misleading.” - FDA

-The Nutrient Profile for both cats and dogs is updated as new nutritional information from scientific studies becomes available.
+Every Just Right blend meets or exceeds AAFCO standards.
+AAFCO updates The Nutrient Profile for both cats and dogs as new nutritional information from scientific studies becomes available.
 While it’s true that AAFCO itself doesn’t regulate or test dog food on the market, each state has feed control officials that do these exhaustive checks – most have adopted AAFCO recommendations – and ensure that each pet food company is compliant for manufacturing safety and nutritional quality.
 (You can even read the feed inspector’s manual for what to check, how to check, and how to enforce these policies.)
 It’s because of these inspectors’ rigorous procedures that prevent “just anyone” from putting an AAFCO-compliant dog food on the market.

-A quick note before we jump in: Every dog has a different balanced diet unique to them.
+Every dog has a different balanced diet unique to them.
 Anything from changing life stages to different breed sizes can affect your dog's nutritional needs.
-Senior dogs have different needs than puppies and a blend of dog food that's healthy for your huge Great Dane probably won't be best for your small Pug.
-For the sake of this infographic, we're talking about the basic nutritional requirements for the maintenance of an adult dog, plus just some of the ingredients Just Right uses to deliver those balanced nutrients.
-(For a recommendation that’s tailored for your dog’s nutritional needs, create a blend and see.)
+Senior dogs have different needs than puppies and a blend of dog food that's healthy for your Great Dane probably won't be best for your Pug.
+For the sake of this infographic, we're talking about the basic nutritional requirements for the maintenance of an adult dog, plus just some of the ingredients Just Right® uses to deliver those balanced nutrients.
+(For a recommendation that’s tailored for your dog’s nutritional needs, create a blend.)

-In short, to ensure a dog has a healthy diet, there are a variety of nutrients they should consume.
-The summary of essential nutrients based off AAFCO’s recommendations below is also illustrated in the infographic below.Vitamins (<1% of a dog’s diet)
+In short, to ensure your dog has a healthy diet, there are a variety of nutrients they should consume.
+In fact, your dog’s food pyramid is made of six important nutrients:

 Visit our Ingredients page to get more information about any of our ingredients.